dburgener/cascade/README.md

 tracker prior to doing too much work so that we can all come to a consensus on how it should work.
 No advanced discussion is needed for smaller tweaks and bug fixes.

+## Project status
+The project is still in its early stages and is being developed and improved rapidly.
+Not all features present in the documentation may be fully implemented yet.
+For the latest changes please see [CHANGELOG.md](CHANGELOG.md), and for future work plans and milestones please see [ROADMAP.md](ROADMAP.md).